Classical codes for quantum broadcast channels: Introduction

 In this paper, we derive two achievable rate regions for classical-quantum broadcast channels by exploiting error analysis techniques developed in the context of quantum interference channels \cite{FHSSW11,S11a}.
 In Section~\ref{sec:superposition-coding}, we prove achievability of the superposition coding inner bound (Theorem~\ref{thm:sup-coding-inner-bound}), by using a quantum simultaneous nonunique decoder at one of the receivers.
-Yard {\it et al}. independently proved the quantum superposition coding inner bound \cite{YHD2006}, but our proof is arguably simpler and more in the spirit of its classical analogue~\cite{el2010lecture}.
 In Section~\ref{sec:marton} we prove that the quantum Marton rate region with no common message is achievable (Theorem~\ref{thm:marton-no-common}).
-In the Marton coding scheme, the sub-channels to each receiver are essentially point-to-point, but it turns out that a technique that we call the ``projector trick'' seems to be necessary in our proof.
+In the Marton coding scheme, the sub-channels to each receiver are essentially point-to-point, but it turns out that two techniques which we call the ``projector trick'' and ``overcounting'' \cite{RSW14} seem to be necessary in the proof.
 We discuss open problems and give an outlook for the future in Section~\ref{sec:conclusion}.

+\textit{Note}: The original justification for the quantum Marton region given in our earlier work \cite{SW12ISIT} contained a gap, which was identified by Pranab Sen and relayed to us by Andreas Winter.
+This gap was addressed in the related paper \cite{RSW14}, where an achievable region in the ``one-shot'' Marton coding setting was established.
+Here we show how to apply the overcounting method in order to close the aforementioned gap in our earlier work.